Have questions about testing and how private STD testing works?

 Q: Will I need a physical exam to get tested for HIV or other the other STDs?

 No, the tests we offer require only blood or urine specimen so a physical exam is not needed.

 Q: How do I prepare for a test?

-To ensure reliable results if you're getting tested for chlamydia and/or gonorrhea, please do not urinate for at least one hour prior to your lab visit.
-But you can eat or drink anything you'd like beforehand...there's no need to fast.
+You can eat or drink anything you’d like beforehand... there’s no need to fast.
 The other STD tests do not require any special preparation.

 If you are currently taking antibiotics, our doctors recommend waiting 1 week before getting tested for chlamydia, gonorrhea or syphilis.

 Q: Which laboratories will process my STD tests?